SeattleDSA/dsa_wordpress/README.md

 * **Documentation:** uses TOCbot to automatically generate a table of contents based on headings, similar to Wikipedia.
 * **AgitProp:** Applies a unique header for minimalist subpages.
 * **AgitProp (Amazon Theme):** Applies a unique stylesheet and theme for organizing against Amazon.
-* **Homepage 2017:** Long-running homepage theme that's morphed over the years.
+* **Homepage - Seattle DSA:** Long-running homepage theme that's morphed over the years.
-* **Homepage 2021:** Stay-tuned.
-Redesign takes advantage of the WordPress Block editor for easier configuration and WYSIWYG-ness.
+* **Homepage - Any Chapter:** Redesign ready for any chapter.
+Simply set a featured image and update the main text and Email signup box areas.

 ## Widget / Sidebar Areas
 * **Sidebar - Post - Left:**  Occurs on posts just below the post header and left of the content on desktop, above the post body on mobile.
 Visual: ▮▯▯